About

 Ethan composes and arranges for jazz ensembles (Afro-Latin Jazz Orchestra, Shrine Big Band, Air Forces in Europe Band) and orchestras (American Composers Orchestra, The Chamber Orchestra at St. Matthew’s), and writes music for dance and film.
 He was a featured presenter at the 2016 North American Saxophone Alliance Biennial Conference, performing his piece “Paul Desmond’s Sound” with the Texas Tech University Jazz Ensemble, and is also the author of Patterns for Creative Improvisation, Volumes I and II.
 (2020, 2023).
 In 2024 he will present his research in jazz improvisation and pedagogy at the Jazz Educator’s Network Annual Conference and the North American Saxophone Alliance Biennial Conference.

-Ethan grew up in a musical family in Southern California, holds degrees from Eastman School of Music (BM) and New York University (MM, PhD), where he is an adjunct faculty member.
+Ethan grew up in a musical family in Southern California, holds degrees from Eastman School of Music (BM) and New York University (MM, PhD).
+He teaches at NYU and Hofstra University.